----------------------------------

 In the idealized libertarian world, (The author makes constant reference to some sort of pie-in-the-sky viewpoint related to libertarianism, which he contrasts to the supposed real world of big government intervention.
 The intent of course is to dismiss the opposition perspective as being out of touch, impractical, and theoretical.
 Yet in the "real world," we have exactly what the author advocates, and his preferences are on display, demonstrated failures of unworkable, fanciful theories.
 Apparently he believes we need more of what hasn't worked, because it will work then.
 I'll leave the reader to decide who is "idealized.")

 individuals are “free to choose” — never mind that some are born with far more resources with which to choose than others.
 (A typical Leftist, the author thinks that it's unfair that some have more money than others, and that those with money have an unfair advantage.
-Naturally, rather than lifting the poor and disenfranchised, he prefers to bring the prosperous down.
+Typically for the Left, rather than lifting the poor and disenfranchised, he prefers to bring the prosperous down.

 Also notice that financial disparity is the sole determiner of fairness.
 "Free to choose" is only about money.
 Leftists obsess about money.
 They are gravely concerned about other peoples' money and how those people are spending it and how they might get their hands on it in order to spend it properly.